Legal Translation Services in London

 Legal Translations You Can Trust

-We maintain our rigorously high standards in legal translation by only assigning translation work to translators and proofreaders who will either have extensive experience working in the legal industry or will have undergone dedicated legal translation training.
+We maintain our rigorously high standards in legal translation by only assigning translation work to translators and proofreaders who will either have extensive experience working in the industry or will have undergone dedicated legal translation training.
 This specialisation means that terminology or constructions specific to legal documents will always be translated correctly.

-In addition, we only use highly qualified translators who translate exclusively into their own native language, ensuring that the translations read like original documents.
+In addition, we only use highly qualified legal translators who translate exclusively into their own native language, ensuring that the translations read like original documents.

-This meticulous attention to linguistic and legal detail has allowed us to develop strong long-term relationships both with major legal firms as well as the legal and contracts departments of a growing number of multinational corporations.
+This meticulous attention to linguistic and juristic detail has allowed us to develop strong long-term relationships both with major legal firms as well as the legal and contracts departments of a growing number of multinational corporations.

 What is the difference between legal translation and legalised translation?